 This is a misdemeanor charge for domestic violence or spousal abuse.
 It can be between boyfriend and girlfriend, girlfriend and girlfriend, or boyfriend and boyfriend.
 It doesn't matter.

-It has to do with a couple involved in some argument or altercation, and one party is the aggressor.
+It involves a couple involved in some argument or altercation, and one party is the aggressor.
 One party does something illegal because they make some physical contact angrily with the other person.

 This particular Penal Code Section does not require that the prosecutors prove that there's an injury.
 So, if you shove somebody, you hit them, you push them — even if you strike them — if the police come and there's no injury, but they still believe that you did something physical to the individual, you could be arrested under Penal Code Section 243(e)(1).
 You could be prosecuted.
 Most domestic violence charges are considered misdemeanor offenses, especially for a first offense.

 52-Week Domestic Violence Program